I'm new to scenery: what should I buy?

-Welcome to Scenery, but I guess you're here asking one question: where do I start?
+Welcome to Scenery, I guess you're here to ask one, simple question: where do I start?

 Scenery is effectivley an art form and really, is the most creative part of the model railway.
 It's where a blank board with track on turns into a realistic scene.
 There's a lot to it and I'm sure you're also asking things like "what do I buy" and "how do I do it well".
 Luckily we have answers to both of those questions, but first - we'll run through a brief summary of the timeline of adding scenery to your model railway...